 Our graduates tell us that they value LLC’s friendliness, the connections they make here and the in-depth guidance they receive from our staff, who are experts in their field.
 Between LLC, the Careers Service and the Institute for Academic Development, you’ll find a range of programmes and resources to help you develop your postgraduate skills, as well as having access to the University’s fantastic libraries, collections and worldwide strategic partnerships.

 A taught masters (MSc) programme is an excellent opportunity to strengthen your existing skills, develop new ones, and sharpen your focus on the aspects of your subject that interest you most.
 Usually completed over one year (if studying full-time), these programmes typically comprise a combination of core and optional courses taught by specialists in the field, training in research methods, coursework, and an independent dissertation.

 Masters by Research (MScR) programmes

 Ideal if you have a clear idea of the independent research you wish to undertake, a Masters (MSc) by Research programme is usually completed over one year (if studying full-time).
-There are various pathways of study depending on whether you also want to attend taught classes and complete coursework as well as receiving training in research methods and writing a dissertation under expert supervision.
+You'll attend taught classes and complete coursework, receiving training in research methods, and write a 15-000 word dissertation under expert supervision.
 We offer a range of specialisms within English Literature, and a programme in Gender & Culture.